After uproar on social media, Pakistan arrests wife beater

-LAHORE, Pakistan (AP) — Pakistani police have arrested a man for beating his wife in public after the incident triggered wide condemnation and uproar on social media.
+LAHORE, Pakistan — Pakistani police have arrested a man for beating his wife in public after the incident triggered wide condemnation and uproar on social media.

 Police official Mahboob Hussain in the eastern city of Lahore says the husband, Mohammad Faisal, is believed to have been habitually beating his wife.
 The couple have been married for several years.